-More than 50 refugees and migrants die in boat sinking off Yemeni coast
+More than 65 refugees and migrants die in boat sinking off Yemeni coast

 Houthi rebels and government forces reached a truce deal in April 2022 that has resulted in a decrease in violence and the slight easing of the ongoing humanitarian crisis in Yemen.

 Meanwhile, some of those fleeing conflict in Africa, particularly in Somalia and Ethiopia, have sought refuge in Yemen or have sought to travel through the country to the more prosperous Gulf countries.
-The route remains one of the “busiest and most perilous” migration routes in the world, according to the United Nations’ International Organization for Migration (IOM).
+The route remains one of the “busiest and most perilous” migration routes in the world, according to the IOM.

 To reach Yemen, people are taken by smugglers on often dangerous, overcrowded boats across the Red Sea or the Gulf of Aden.